steipete/Aspects/README.md

 }
 ```

-Another concenient use case is adding handlers for classes that you don't own.
-I've written it for use in [PSPDFKit](http://pspdfkit.com) where we required notifications when a view controller is being dismissed modally.
+Another convienent use case is adding handlers for classes that you don't own.
+I've written it for use in [PSPDFKit](http://pspdfkit.com) where we require notifications when a view controller is being dismissed modally.
 This includes UIKit view controllers like `MFMailComposeViewController` or `UIImagePickerController`.
-Now we could have created subclasses for each of these controllers, but this would be quite a lot of unnecessary code.
+We could have created subclasses for each of these controllers, but this would be quite a lot of unnecessary code.
 Aspects gives you a simpler solution for this problem:

 ``` objc
 @implementation UIViewController (DismissActionHook)